digint/btrbk/README.md

   [btrbk.conf(5)]: https://digint.ch/btrbk/doc/btrbk.conf.5.html

-Example: local regular snapshots (time-machine)
+Example: Local Regular Snapshots (time-machine)
 -----------------------------------------------

 The simpliest use case is to only create snapshots of your data.
 This